Feminist Take: Vintage Aluminum Christmas Tree

 For some women, an aluminum tree may have represented a bold break from the confines of tradition.
 The shimmering, modernist aesthetic of aluminum trees is a sharp contrast to the rustic vibe of natural evergreen trees.
 Opting for an aluminum tree may have allowed some women to redefine holiday decor in their homes, reflecting a willingness to embrace change.

 During the aluminum tree's heyday, some women expressed their creativity by decorating them in unique, nontraditional ways.
-Custom kits and vibrant accessories encouraged this trend, blending elements of mass production with those of personal flair.
-This reflects a broader trend I’ve seen of women finding unexpected avenues to express their individuality within the confines of mid-century domesticity.
+Custom kits and vibrant accessories encouraged this, blending elements of mass production with those of personal flair.
+This reflects a broader trend I’ve seen of women finding unexpected avenues to express individuality within the confines of their domesticity.

 From Kitsch to Collectible: Aluminum Trees Today